12 oz Pasta to Grams: A practical guide to Accurate Pasta Measurement

 -

 Nutritional Composition: Pasta is primarily a carbohydrate source, providing energy for the body.
-However, the nutritional profile can vary depending on the type of pasta.
+Still, the nutritional profile can vary depending on the type of pasta.
 Whole wheat pasta, for example, offers more fiber, protein, and micronutrients compared to refined wheat pasta.
 Alternative pasta made from legumes or other grains also have unique nutritional benefits.

 -